Top 10 Money Saving Ideas for Low-Income Workers

 Bangko Sentral ng Pilipinas (BSP) revealed that 86% of Filipinos don’t have bank accounts.
-One of the main reasons is not having enough money to open and keep one.
+One of the main reasons is not having enough cash to open and keep one.

-Here in Cash Mart, we think that every Filipino can have his or her own way to save up if they put their mind into it.
+Here in Cash Mart, we think that every Filipino can have his or her own way on how to save money effectively in the Philippines.
+But, they have to put it in their mind to succeed.

-So how will you save if your salary is “sakto lang?”
-We have put up 10 must-try ways for you.
+So how to save money from salary that is “sakto lang?”
+We have put up 10 must-try money saving ideas ways for you.

 Have a Positive Money Mindset